Empower through education

 - Graduates of the 2019 program have been invited to undertake further study at leading international institutions, including The Prince’s Foundation School of Traditional Arts, London, England; Grassi Museum of Applied Arts, Leipzig, Germany; British Museum, London, England; University of Cambridge, England; and the National Museum of Australia, Canberra.

-- Curation of nationally touring Indigenous exhibitions.
+- Curation of nationally touring First Nations exhibitions.

 - Employment at leading cultural institutions and peak bodies including the National Gallery of Australia, National Museum of Australia, Arts Northern Rivers, Juluwarlu Group Aboriginal Corporation, Gab Titui Cultural Centre and James Cook Museum.

-We would like to thank and acknowledge our donors to The Encounters Fellowships Appeal, including those who would like to remain as anonymous:
+We would like to thank and acknowledge our donors to the Encounters Fellowships Appeal, including those who would like to remain as anonymous:

 Dr Mathew Trinca, Director, National Museum of Australia: